kazurayam/CodeReuseInKatalonStudio/README.md

 Perfect solution, isn't it?

-What would happen if your team has multiple Web applications to test and therefore you have created multiple Katalon Studio projects?
+However, what would happen if your team has multiple Web applications to test and therefore you have created 2 or more Katalon Studio projects?
 It is quite likely, you would want to reuse some artifacts across projects.

-In my humble opinion, among the artifacts of Katalon Studio, only *Custom Keywords* is designed to be portable across projects.
+In my humble opinion, among the types of test artifacts in Katalon Studio, only *Custom Keywords* is designed to be portable across projects.
 All the other types (Test Cases, Test Suites, Test Objects, Test Listeners) are not.
-I think this design descision is reasonable.
-I would be happy if I safely reuse my custom keywords across Katalon projects.
+I would not discuss this point here.
+I think this design decision is reasonable.
+I would be happy if I safely reuse my custom keywords across projects.

 But A simple problem remains unsolved.
-I do not like to copy \*.groovy files in the `Keywords` folder manually from source project to another.
-Too easy to make mistakes.
-I want to my code reuse well-tested and automated as much as possible.
+I do not like to copy \*.groovy files in the `Keywords` folder *manually* from source project to another.
+It is too easy to make mistakes.
+I want a automated and well-tested method of transferring Keywords.
 This is the reason why I have developed the Groovy class `katalon.codereuse.KeywordTransferer` with the method `@Keyword includeCustomKeywords`.

-## How it works
+## How `katalon.codereuse.KeywordTransferer#includeCustomKeywords()` works

 ![Reusing Custom Keywords across projects](https://github.com/kazurayam/CodeReuseInKatalonStudio/blob/master/docs/Reusing%20Custom%20Keywords%20across%20projects.png)

+## How you should use `katalon.codereuse.KeywordTransferer#includeCustomKeywords()` in your Katalon project

+Please read the readme of [CodeReuseInKatalonStudio-demo](https://github.com/kazurayam/CodeReuseInKatalonStudio-demo)

+## Outstanding issues

+### in Ver 0.1

+1. I have tested `katalon.codereuse.KeywordTransferer` only for the [MyCustomKeywords](https://github.com/kazurayam/MyCustomKeywords) repository which is public on GitHub.
+2. I haven't checked for a private repository protected by username/password authentication.
+2. I haven't checked for other Git repository hosting service such as [BitBucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com/)

+# This project no more necessary!

+2018/08/03

+Katalon Studio Ver5.5 supported a feature ["Import/Export Keywords"](https://docs.katalon.com/pages/viewpage.action?pageId=13698840). *I was not aware of it*.
+My project 'CodeReuseInKatalonStudio' totally duplicates with it.
+I have re-invented a wheel.
+This project is no more necessary.
+I would leave it as it is.